w3f/General-Grants-Program/grants/speculative/data_highway_mining.md

 Prior to that he was a full-stack Ethereum DApp developer on open-source projects such as:
 * Peerism, where he published a commuity Truffle Box https://www.trufflesuite.com/boxes/peerai-api

-He has leveraged his prior experience at Parity and support from the Substrate Builders Program to build the Data Highway's Substrate-based node so far.
+He has leveraged his prior experience at Parity and support from the Substrate Builders Program to build the DataHighway's Substrate-based node so far.

-With support from the rest of the team he was able to produce the Data Highway whitepaper https://github.com/DataHighway-com, which includes Data Highway Mining.
+With support from the rest of the team he was able to produce the DataHighway whitepaper https://github.com/DataHighway-DHX, which includes DataHighway Mining.

 Christian Groeschel is a DevOps expert.
-He is using Kubernetes to build a Continuous Integration (CI) pipeline for testing and deploying Data Highway parachain builds using Docker.
+He is using Kubernetes to build a Continuous Integration (CI) pipeline for testing and deploying DataHighway parachain builds using Docker.
 He is also creating monitoring tools.

-Lixuan Jia is a QA expert who is supported by Stefan Bachmann to oversee the Data Highway.
+Lixuan Jia is a QA expert who is supported by Stefan Bachmann to oversee the DataHighway.

 Gal Rogozinski [(GalRogozinski)](https://github.com/GalRogozinski) and Alon Elmaliah [(alon-e)](https://github.com/alon-e)are leaders from IOTA who are proficient across cryptography and will be sought upon to achieve the inter-chain mining objectives, as necessary.